Table of Contents

 In the last two lessons I introduced the topic of obesity in the childhood & adolescent age groups, discussing the physiologic impacts of obesity on health, appetite dysregulation associated with obesity, and psychological considerations of obesity and its treatment.
 With that background showing why obesity is an important topic, in this lesson I will define obesity and discuss various considerations related to how it is defined and whether this definition encapsulates health status in an optimal fashion.

 Some of these topics parallel those discussed in Lesson 3 of the Nutrition and Weight Management course that is designed more for adults; I will focus on the pediatric literature here.

 Body mass index (“BMI”)

-In children and adolescents the BMI (defined as weight in kilograms divided by height in meters squared, or kg/m2) is used to define overweight and obesity.
+BMI (defined as weight in kilograms divided by height in meters squared, or kg/m2) is used to define overweight and obesity in children and adolescents.
 In the United states overweight is defined as being at or above the 85th percentile (“%ile”) line on the BMI curve for age and gender, over the time span of 2-18 years.
 Obesity is defined in the same manner but ≥95th %ile.
 Regarding subtypes:

 - Class I obesity: If the BMI meets the above definition (≥95th %ile) for age and gender.

 - Class II obesity: If the BMI is ≥120% of the 95th %ile for age and gender or if the BMI is ≥35.

 - Class III obesity: If the BMI is ≥140% of the 95th %ile for age and gender or if the BMI is ≥40.